hosseinfani/digital_odyssey/README.md

 And at the end of the day, everything runs on hardware<em>!</em>

 ## License
 ©2020.
-This work is licensed under a [CC BY-NC-SA 4.0](LICENSE.txt) license.
+All materials available here are licensed under a [CC BY-NC-SA 4.0](LICENSE.txt) license.